 Salicylic acid is a key ingredient in cosmetic formulations , particularly for facial and hair care.
 It is commonly used for:

-- Its exfoliating and keratolytic action : It belongs to the BHA (beta-hydroxy acids) , exfoliating agents capable of penetrating deep into the pores of the skin.
-Unlike AHA (alpha-hydroxy acids) , which are water-soluble, salicylic acid is fat-soluble , which allows it to dissolve excess sebum and eliminate dead cells trapped in hair follicles.
+- Its exfoliating and keratolytic action : It belongs to the BHA (beta-hydroxy acid) , exfoliating agents capable of penetrating deep into the skin's pores.
+Unlike AHAs (alpha-hydroxy acids) , which are water-soluble, salicylic acid is fat-soluble , allowing it to dissolve excess sebum and remove dead cells trapped in hair follicles.

-- Its role in the treatment of acne and blemishes : Thanks to its antibacterial and anti-inflammatory properties , it helps reduce skin lesions and prevent the formation of new comedones.
+- Its role in the treatment of acne and blemishes : Thanks to its antibacterial and anti-inflammatory properties , it helps to reduce skin lesions and prevent the formation of new blackheads.

-- Its use in various cosmetic treatments : It is included in anti-dandruff shampoos , anti-wart creams , as well as in certain purifying lotions and tonics .
+- Its use in various cosmetic treatments : It is incorporated into anti-dandruff shampoos , anti-wart creams , as well as in certain purifying lotions and tonics .

 Use in pharmaceuticals